 Estradiol is a form of estrogen, a female sex hormone that regulates many processes in the body.

-Estradiol injection is used to treat symptoms of menopause such as hot flashes, and vaginal dryness, burning, and irritation.
+Estradiol injection is used to treat certain symptoms of menopause such as hot flashes and vaginal dryness, burning, or irritation.
 It is also used to treat a lack of estrogen that is caused by ovarian failure or a condition called hypogonadism.
-Some forms of estradiol injection are used in men to treat the symptoms of prostate cancer.

-Estradiol injection may also be used for other purposes not listed in this medication guide.
+Estradiol injection may also be used for purposes not listed in this medication guide.